joeddav/troll_classification/index.md

 ### Method

-Using the FiveThirtyEight data as positive-troll examples, we have collected an equally large set of tweets through various search queries (using the [Tweepy API](https://tweepy.readthedocs.io/en/v3.5.0/)) relating to the 2016 election ([here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910%2FDVN%2FPDI7IN)).
+Using the FiveThirtyEight data as positive-troll examples, we have collected an equally large set of tweets through various search queries relating to the 2016 election (see [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910%2FDVN%2FPDI7IN) and [here](https://github.com/joeddav/troll_classification/blob/master/notebooks/tweepy_script.ipynb)).
 We use these data as negative-troll examples.
 We are well aware that this non­-troll dataset may in fact include trolls, but these concerns are dampened by the fact that the overall population of trolls is relatively small compared to regular users, and that Twitter actively removes tweets from troll users (resulting in